 Patagonia Women's Reversible Seaglass Bay Bikini Bottoms

-Designed for our surf athletes, these low-rise, minimal-coverage bikini swimsuit bottoms are reversible and have narrow straps in front; the body fabric is made of a soft and durable 83% recycled nylon/17% spandex (solids) or 83% recycled polyester/17% spandex (prints) blend.
+Designed for our surf athletes, these low-rise bikini bottoms are reversible and have narrow straps in front and smaller coverage in the seat.
+Prints are 83% recycled polyester/17% spandex; jacquards are 80% recycled nylon/20% spandex.
 Fair Trade Certified™ sewn.

-- Body fabric is made of a soft and durable 83% recycled nylon/17% spandex (solids) or 83% recycled polyester/17% spandex (prints) blend
+- Body fabric is made of soft, stretchy and durable 80% recycled nylon/20% spandex (jacquards) or 83% recycled polyester/17% spandex (prints)

-- Low-rise, minimal-coverage swimsuit bottoms with a straight, across-the-hip fit
+- Low-rise, classic-fit bottoms with a straight, across-the-hip fit

-- Narrow straps wrap around the front of the suit
+- Narrow, cut-out straps wrap around the front of the bikini

 - Fair Trade Certified™ sewn